alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 end
 ```
 This function first checks if the title is empty and if it is the title is set to 'X axis' and 'Y axis' for X axis and Y axis respectively, this is done to set the default titles.
 After modifying the *title* variable if needed, a new Text object (which was discussed earlier) for the title is added to the *texts* array for both X and Y axes.
-One thing to note is that roatation is given to the Text object for Y axis as text is to be printed vertically.
+One thing to note is that rotation is given to the Text object for the Y-axis as the text is to be printed vertically.

 After configuring the title, the backend functions **draw_x_axis** and **draw_y_axis** are called:
 ```ruby